isaacsimmons/github-dev-init/README.md

 * tar
 * ssh-keygen

-# Install
+# Usage

-## Step 1: Download Scripts
+## Step 1: Download

     mkdir -p ~/.local/share/dev-init && curl -SsL git.io/JSSVe | tar xz --strip-components=1 -C $_

-Note: You can pick a different directory than `~/.local/share/dev-init`
+Note: You can use whatever directory you like, you need not store it in `~/.local/share/dev-init`

-## Step 2: Install Deps
+## Step 2: Run

     ~/.local/share/dev-init/install.sh

-This is repeatable
+The install script is repeatable and idempotent.
-It may prompt you to fill out additional information in your config directory
+It may prompt you to fill out additional information in your config directory (see below).

+# Configuration

+There are three main files that drive the configuration for the install script.

+1. `~/.config/dev-init/github.env`: This contains your authentication credentials and basic configuration
+1. `~/.config/dev-init/repo-list.txt`: This contains a list of repositories to clone (and optionally fork)
+1. `~/.config/dev-init/.dev-init-symlinks.txt` (optional): This contains directives for additional files (probably dotfiles from your home directory) to symlink into `~/.config/dev-init/`

+See `github.env.template`, `repo-list.txt.template`, and `.dev-init-symlinks.txt.template` in this directory for additional details and examples.

-Note: follows the XDG Base Directory Specification for config files and the default config folder can be overridden with the `$XDG_CONFIG_HOME` environment variable.
+Note: this follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) for config files and the default config folder can be overridden with the `$XDG_CONFIG_HOME` environment variable.

-## Step 3: Configuration

-Fill in env file
-Provide a repository list

-## Step 4: Now clone stuff

-Nah, just use the same install.sh, detect if files are present. prompt for them if not, and use them if so